Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Misaligned hot inflows

-where we used eqn.~(\ref{eq:tflow}) and the estimate of $\tcool/\tff$ in the inner CGM of Milky-Way mass halos from \cite{sternAccretionDiskGalaxies2024}.
-The alignment time is thus longer than the flowtime for most of the gas that accretes at radii above the average of $\Rcircmean=7\Rdisk$, and thus to first-order can be neglected.
-This calculation justifies our expectation that cooling occurs in the midplane defined by the CGM rotation axis, and would thus appear as an extended warp in observed \hi\ discs.
+where we used the characteristic values in eqns.~(\ref{eq:tcool}) and (\ref{eq:tff}) to estimate ${\tcool/\tff}$.
+The alignment time is thus longer than the accretion time down to the final radius of the inflow, at least for the majority of gas which accretes at radii $7\Rdisk$ or more.
+We thus expect only mild torquing of accreting gas before it circularises.
 In the next section, we test this conclusion using hydrodynamic simulations.

-We note that the calculation above neglects any torque due to the inner dark matter halo, which could have a triaxial shape and principal axes that are tilted with respect to the disc and the outer halo \citep[e.g.,][]{bailinInternalAlignmentHalos2005, shaoTwistedDarkMatter2021,emamiMorphologicalTypesDM2021,hanTiltedDarkHalos2023}. \cite{trappAngularMomentumTransfer2024} compared the torques applied by the halo and by the disc on accreting gas in Milky Way mass \fire simulations at $z=0$, and found that in some cases the dark matter torque can dominate.
-In this case, the hot CGM may cool in a plane which is intermediate between its own and that of the inner halo, though this plane would still likely be tilted with respect to that of the disc.
-The disc of accreted gas would thus still appear as a warp, though with $\theta_{\rm warp} < \theta_{\rm tilt}$.
-Our assumption below of a constant gravitational potential also implies the dark matter halo is not growing or growing slowly as expected at late times \citep[see, e.g.,]{Diemer13, moTwophaseModelGalaxy2024}.
+To conclude this section, we also consider the effect of the dark matter halo on the accretion.
+Our assumption above of a constant gravitational potential implies the dark matter halo is growing slowly relative to cooling and dynamical times, as expected at low redshift \citep[e.g.,][]{Wechsler02,Diemer13, moTwophaseModelGalaxy2024}.
+The inner dark matter halo could also have a triaxial shape and principal axes that are tilted with respect to the disc and the outer halo \citep[e.g.,][]{bailinInternalAlignmentHalos2005, velliscigAlignmentShapeDark2015,shaoTwistedDarkMatter2021,emamiMorphologicalTypesDM2021,hanTiltedDarkHalos2023}.
+The torques on accreting gas by this effect were studied by \cite{trappAngularMomentumTransfer2024} using \fire simulations of $z\sim0$ Milky Way mass galaxies.
+They found that in some cases the dark matter torque can dominate, which suggests that the hot CGM may cool in a plane which is intermediate between its own and that of the inner halo.
+Such a plane would still be tilted with respect to that of the disc and thus appear as a warp.